Fremantle Stuff > buildings >

 The story of the building starts with the founder of Dalgety & Co, Frederick Dalgety, who arrived in Sydney from Canada aged just 16 in 1834.

 The Wilhelmsen/Dalgety building seen from across Phillimore Street, date unknown.
-Fremantle History Centre
+Fremantle Library Local History Collection.

 'He was very successful there and in 1842 he moved to Melbourne and became manager of a new wool trading firm.